Harold Ramirez Player Props: Rays vs. Yankees

-Harold Ramirez -- hitting .278 with a double, a triple, three home runs, five walks and eight RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Domingo German on the mound, on May 6 at 4:10 PM ET.
+Harold Ramirez, with a slugging percentage of .529 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Gerrit Cole on the hill, May 7 at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Yankees.
+In his last game, he reached base in his only plate appearance against the Yankees.

 Harold Ramirez Game Info & Props vs. the Yankees